breadlysm/SpeedFlux/README.md

 1. [Install the Speedtest CLI application by Ookla.](https://www.speedtest.net/apps/cli)

+    NOTE: The `speedtest-cli` package in distro repositories is an unofficial client.
+It will need to be uninstalled before installing the Ookla Speedtest CLI application with the directions on their website.

 2. Install the InfluxDB client for library from Python.

     `pip install influxdb`